Cosmo-Tech/babylon-project-templates/README.md

 # Babylon deployment project templates
+> This README is intended to be followed step by step from top to bottom.

 **Prequisities:**
 - Have a working Cosmo Tech platform

-> This README is intended to be red step by step from top to bottom.

 <br>